 Medicine to help manage your pain

-Medicine may be used to help manage persistent pelvic pain.
-While this can be useful for some people, it should only form part of your overall treatment plan.
+Medicine can be used to help manage persistent pelvic pain.
+While this may be useful, it should only be one part of your treatment plan.

-Your healthcare team may recommend short-term pain-relief medicine, for example, paracetamol, and nonsteroidal anti-inflammatory drugs (NSAIDs), for example, ibuprofen or naproxen.
-These may be useful for certain types of persistent pelvic pain (e.g. period pain).
+Your health care team may recommend short-term pain-relief medicine, for example, paracetamol, ibuprofen or naproxen.
+These may be useful for certain types of persistent pelvic pain, for example, period pain.

-They may also suggest medicines that target nerve pain, or hormone therapies (e.g. the oral contraceptive pill, an intrauterine device (IUD) or injections).
+Health care professionals may also suggest medicines that target nerve pain, or hormone medicines, such as the Pill, an intrauterine device (IUD) or injections.

 Opioids (strong pain-relief drugs) are not recommended for persistent pelvic pain as they can make the pain worse and might lead to dependency with regular use.